Skip to main content

 Global warming will affect Russia more than other countries.
 Russian climatologists suggest that climate change is affecting Russia 30% faster than other countries.
 Issues like giant methane holes, intense snowmelt floods, extreme weather events that have been predicted by Federal Environment Ministry of Russia will likely bring construction challenges.
 The energy sector will also likely suffer.
 For example, power cuts will make poor people suffer more who belong from the colder regions and it can also complicate migration policies.

 For a while, Russian scientists had been denying the existence of climate change.
 To rebut their claims, very recently Greenpeace campaigners in Moscow were demanding the awareness of climate change high on the agenda for the public domain.
 On a political level though, after the Copenhagen Conference held in 2009, climate change has been in 'some kind of operation' but hasn't been implemented quite well.
-Many analysts say that Russia is contradicting its climate change commitments, like giving general subsidies for production of fossil fuels.
+Many analysts say that Russia is contradicting its climate change commitments, for not giving general subsidies for production of fossil fuels.

 Scholarly perceptions on Russia’s environmental problems are limited.
 On March 2015, Russia became one of the first countries to submit its 'nationally determined contributions' under the United Nations Framework of Climate Change.
 It announced that it will reduce its carbon emissions by up to 25-30% by the year 2030.
 Ten years ago, it had also signed the Kyoto Protocol – a multilateral agreement to reduce at least 5% emissions.
 But these developments are causing controversy because Russia still is one of the largest carbon-intensive economies in the world.
 From the year 1990 to 2005, Russia failed to keep up with its emission targets.